 The DC program is highly structured, by design, to ensure logical and effective accomplishment of required abilities and competencies.
-Therefore, under Policy 1226 Normal Course Load and Progress DC Program, students are expected to enroll in a full course load every term, until all requirements for graduation have been completed.
+Therefore, under Policy 1226 Normal Course Load and Modified Schedules, students are expected to enroll in a full course load every term until all requirements for graduation have been completed.
 In some instances, courses must be taken in sequence, including any courses where patient care is delivered.
 Deviation from the prescribed sequence of academic progress is achieved only through approval of the dean.
-Students are not permitted to unilaterally drop or not enroll for a course to lighten their course load, nor are they allowed to drop a core curriculum course because they are performing poorly, unless authorized by the dean.
+Students in the doctor of chiropractic program enrolled in a non-standard course load should refer to Policy 1226 Normal Course Load and Modified Schedules.